Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Abstract

 \section{Abstract}

-This paper examines whether widely used online learning algorithms in pricing can independently reach competitive outcomes or instead foster tacit collusion.
+This paper investigates whether online learning algorithms in pricing produce competitive outcomes or tacit collusion.
 This issue has drawn considerable attention from competition regulators as algorithmic pricing becomes more common in digital markets.
-Understanding when such algorithms lead to equilibrium prices or to supra-competitive prices is critical for buyers, sellers, and policymakers.
+Understanding when such algorithms lead to equilibrium or supra-competitive prices is critical for buyers, sellers, and policymakers.

-We study the behavior of multi-armed bandit algorithms in repeated price competition.
-These algorithms only observe profits from the chosen prices, making them realistic models of automated pricing.
-Our formal analysis shows that an important class of online learning algorithms, called mean-based algorithms, reliably converges to Nash equilibrium in Bertrand competition.
-This finding is notable because, generally, online learning algorithms do not guarantee convergence.
-We also run extensive numerical experiments with different bandit algorithms, confirming that most widely used algorithms, including those not mean-based, converge to equilibrium.
-We observe supra-competitive prices only in specific cases where all sellers implement the same symmetric version of certain algorithms, such as UCB or Q-learning, and this effect diminishes as the number of competitors increases.
+We study the behavior of multi-armed bandit (MAB) online learning algorithms in repeated price competition.
+These algorithms require little information to learn, making them realistic models of automated pricing.
+Our analysis shows that mean-based algorithms, a special variant of online learning algorithms, converge to correlated rationalizable actions.
+In the Bertrand environments considered, this implies convergence to the Nash equilibrium or adjacent prices.
+Numerical experiments reveal that most MAB algorithms, including those that are not mean-based, also converge.
+We observe supra-competitive prices only in specific cases where all sellers implement the same symmetric version of certain algorithms, such as UCB.
+This effect diminishes as the number of competitors increases.

-Our results highlight that the risk of algorithmic collusion in competitive markets is often overstated.
-For most practical implementations of bandit algorithms, sellers' prices converge to competitive levels.
-Only under very specific and symmetric setups do prices remain above competitive benchmarks, and this effect diminishes with more competitors.
-These insights support regulators concerned with consumer welfare and managers considering algorithmic pricing tools.
-They suggest that while vigilance is warranted, fears of widespread algorithm-driven collusion may be exaggerated.
+Our results suggest that, even in a stylized repeated Bertrand competition, sustained supra-competitive prices may be less of a concern when independent agents use different online learning algorithms.
+Our insights are relevant for regulators and managers considering the use of algorithmic pricing algorithms.